brazil-data-cube/wtss-qgis/docs/FAQ.rst

     $ git clone h

- requirements, to deploy and publish QGIS Python plugin:
+Requirements, to deploy and publish QGIS Python plugin:

-in some case update your pip
+in some cases update your pip

 .. note::